heysaleme/google-calendar-custom-background-chrome-extension/README.md

 1. reload the extension in `chrome://extensions`
 2. refresh the Google Calendar tab

+## Current UI

+The options page currently exposes only the core controls:
+- background source
+- image URL or local upload or solid color
+- overlay opacity
+- save and reset

+The following image behaviors are fixed by design:
+- `cover`
+- centered positioning

+This was done to keep preview behavior predictable and avoid mismatches between the preview and the real Google Calendar layout.

 ## Limitations

 - Google Calendar is a third-party app, so DOM or class name changes on Google's side can require updates to the content script
 - some external image URLs may behave differently depending on how the remote server serves the image
 - large local images are stored in browser local storage, so very large files are not ideal
+- sidebar/task transparency depends on Google Calendar class names, so Google UI updates can require selector fixes

 ## Future Ideas